Average auto loan interest rates by credit score 2024

 Lender

-Different lenders have different credit underwriting criteria.
+Regardless of which option you choose, different lenders have different credit underwriting criteria.
 All will consider your credit score, income and debt-to-income ratio, but lenders differ in what they find acceptable.
 Some may also consider your education or professional experience.

 Amount borrowed

-Buyers typically borrow the price of the car minus the down payment.
-If you’re unwilling to put more than the required amount down, the lender may see an increased risk, so they might raise the interest rate to compensate.
+With the average car payment at $737 for new cars, over 80 percent of buyers choose to finance their vehicles.
+However, if you are unwilling to put more than the required amount down, the lender may see an increased risk, so it might raise the interest rate to compensate.

+Additionally, lenders may charge higher interest rates for longer loans.
 This is because there is more perceived risk for the lender.
-The longer the loan, the higher the likelihood it won’t get paid back in full.
+The longer the loan, the higher the likelihood it will not be paid back in full.

 Economic and market conditions